mjlong/6.177/README.md

 memoryCard
 ==========
+Packages you need to import are : pygame easygui random

-install with memoryCard.py in the same directory with /images
+Run with memoryCard.py in the same directory with /images.

-You need to import pygame, easygui, random  packages
+And you need the scores.txt file to save score.